AndreinaCastillo/SWC_Tucson/shell_lessons/lessons/4_collaborating_with_git_and_github.md

 2) Add, push, and commit this script to your respective repos.
 3) Clone the script onto your local system to perform and track changes done by your collaborator.

 You use your lesson 3 final script for inspiration.
-Your new collaborative script should:
+Your new collaborative script should:<br>
 a) Change the script so it finds countries names that start with 5 consonants of your choosing.<br>
 b) Sort the contents within each file (they should be sorted by year).<br>
 c) Capture the entire content of the sorted files onto a single output file.<br>